 When we arrived, we were greeted by Mrs. Deng and members of her team, who were our house managers.
 She helped us find our way around and we set about the serious business of deciding which rooms to take.

 The villa, especially on the main level (up several flights of stairs from the road), is spectacular.
 Directly outside the front doors is an infinity pool, and at each end a covered, open-air sala featuring comfortable seating.
 Two master bedrooms have sets of doors leading into the house as well as out to the patio.
 Everything is decorated beautifully.
 The other three bedrooms are on lower levels.
 The largest is directly below the pool, with doors closest to the street.
 Another is along the stairs between the lower bedroom and the main level.
-I took the fifth room, which is down a set of stairs on the opposite side.
+The fifth room is down a set of stairs on the opposite side.
 It features a Thai-style combined shower/toilet room that I’m used to from numerous other accommodations in Thailand, but which I didn’t think my travel companions would enjoy, so I took that one.
 You can find professional photos of the villa in the Airbnb listing.
 (It also is listed for sale by CBRE.
 Would I buy this place?
 It’s tempting!)

 Having dropped our bags in our rooms, we considered late lunch options and ordered pizza for delivery.
 What about dinner?
 Our house managers could cook Thai food for us in our own kitchen.
 Now relaxing into the convenience, we needed to let them know what we would like.
 They offered several cookbooks with beautiful illustrations to choose from, but it was simpler to take their suggestions this time; we could be more ambitious tomorrow.
 And would we like massages by the pool this afternoon?
 Yes, please.
 Before we even finished our pizza, six masseuses arrived to do the job.
 Most of us were laid out on mats under the shade of the salas, covered by elaborately printed fabric.
 Some grunting and groaning may have been involved, as I hadn’t had a full body Thai massage for quite some time.